Jiawei-Lu/Sleepy/README.md

 	13.Tried to fix unrecongnized coap realtime reply.
 	14.Schedule should not use ONE_S, cause 1000 times bigger gap 15.CoAP PUT before GET /realtime to sychronize, this can help to avoid long wait to get correct sychronized clock using GCoAP
+	16.CFLAGS += -DGCOAP_RESPONSE_TIMEOUT=5000 (default 2000).
+	17.Modified Client.c to test weather the GET /realtime value be used to set DS3231 RTC successfully. (may cause 1s delay caused by program run time)
+	18.Data structure has include "negative? +:-"

 ******* RIOT-Sniffer usage hint:
 	1. cd applications/sniffer: sudo make BOARD=samr30-xpro PORT=/dev/ttyACM0 flash